MoneyTransfers

 Maximum sending limits

-Avoid high fees - compare the providers available
+Avoid high fees - compare before you send

 Comparing providers and finding the most competitive fees and closest exchange rate to the mid-market rate is therefore a prudent strategy to avoid losing more of your money to charges than necessary.